 For this version, we used a whole chicken.
 Having never dredged a whole chicken before, I found the end result to be a delicious entrée with great curb appeal.

 With our revamped chicken recipe as a backdrop, these Roasted Rosemary Buttered Carrots came to be.
 Although I had no intention of featuring there here with you, after tasting this easy side dish, I felt nothing less than a moral obligation to do so.

-These baby carrots, kissed with rosemary then tossed in butter were the perfect compliment to our chicken dinner.
+These baby carrots kissed with rosemary then tossed in butter were the perfect complement to our chicken dinner.
 It quickly became apparent though just how versatile this side dish can be with almost any entrée.

 Some carrots, some fresh herbs, and a tab or two of butter.
 Never underestimate the power of the meek.
-Give these a try, I know you will enjoy. -Dan
+Give these a try, I know you will enjoy them. -Dan

 Roasted Rosemary Buttered Carrots Recipe